- Role-based, attribute-based, & just-in-time access to infrastructure

 How Are HIPAA Violations Discovered?

-In 2020 alone, 29.3 million health records were compromised.
+In 2022 alone, more than 40 million health records were compromised.
 For the most part, responsible employees of covered entities reported these HIPAA violations to OCR.
 Covered entities can also uncover violations through internal auditing and self-reporting.
 Of course, co-workers also have a hand in reporting HIPAA violations in the workplace.

 OCR’s own audits of covered entities and their business associates also reveal violations.
 OCR maintains an audit pool through random selection, pre-screening questionnaires, and pool selection.
 These audits can also occur due to a complaint or because the covered entity helps represent a cross-section of U.S. healthcare providers.